cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * Unforgeability assuming less than `(t-1)` corrupted signers.
 So long as an adverary corrupts fewer than `(t-1)` participants, the scheme remains secure against EUF-CMA attacks.

 * Coordinator.
-We assume the coordinator at the time of signing does not perform a denial of service attack.
+We assume the Coordinator at the time of signing does not perform a denial of service attack.
 A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
 Such actions for the latter include sending inconsistent values to signing participants, such as messages or the set of individual commitments.
-Note that the coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.
+Note that the Coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.